 And then, I think this will give better context on how we arrived at where we are today.
 We’ll also look at the work of some modern-day architectural classicists, who are thankfully keeping this oft-forgotten art alive.

-That is despite all of the hubub of modernism and that hideous post-modernism of the 19th century.
+Despite all of the commotion of modernism and that hideous post-modernism of the 19th century.
 Fortunately, there have been those that have quietly been working in the classical idiom.

 Hey, just hang on a red-hot minute.
 These buildings are gorgeous!
 Why are we not just fixing them up instead of tearing them down?